RACV Logo

 Day 3: Puebla

-After breakfast this morning, learn the local lingo with an informal Spanish lesson on the way to Puebla, as your leader teaches you a few basic words and some local expressions to help you get the most out of your trip.
+After breakfast, learn the local lingo with an informal Spanish lesson as you travel to Puebla.
 Along the way, you’ll stop at the UNESCO World Heritage site of Teotihuacan – an archaeological site that predated the Aztec Empire by more than a thousand years!
-Then join a local family for an included lunch before continuing on to Puebla – known for its culinary history, architecture, pottery and the painted Talavera tiles that adorn buildings here.
+Then join a local family for lunch before continuing on to Puebla – known for its culinary history, architecture, pottery and the painted Talavera tiles that adorn buildings here.
 When you arrive, head out for an orientation walk to get your bearings.
-Tonight, head out for an optional group dinner.
+Tonight, join your leader for a drink at La Pasita Bar.
+Pasita is a sweet liqueur made of raisins, served in a caballito (tequila glass) and decorated with a cube of fresh goat cheese and a raisin stuck on a toothpick.
+This bar is particularly famous because of its way of serving the pasita.

 Day 4: Puebla